frank-lesser/Godot3-Win64-LSW-Build/Readme.md

  DLL components of the build are described [here]((https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3-LSW.md))

-It is build from a **MSVC 2017** solution with 268 sub-projects.
+It is build from a **MSVC 2017** solution with 291 sub-projects.
 The main intention is to allow a faster engine-development & produce an Godot executable which is small and startup fast and can be easily updated & extended by replacing or adding small DLL's.

 The modularized build has many advantages.
-The Godot-engine has not to be rebuild if new modules are added.
+The Godot-engine has **not** to be rebuild if new modules are added.
 New libraries can be used by pre-loading them in the **[singletons]** section of the ***project.godot*** file, or dynamically by adding a pre-load statement at the beginning of the GDScript using the GDNative class like in

-***[GD-Projects/networking/multiplayer_pong]***

-      # Enet library
-      var enet_module = preload("res://bin/enet.gdns");

-This introduces a small ***incompatibility*** to the Godot3 main build since all scripts which accesses classes defined in modules needs explicitly to refer those either in the script of in the **[singletons]** section.

-Also almost all of the other DLLs currently contained in the root-folder and loaded at engine startup by Windows-Process Loader will be converted to GD-CPP-Native DLLs.
-This is already done for **Scene_2d.dll** and **Scene_3d**.
-Others like the **Scene_GUI** will be dynamically loadable soon, enabling small sized Godot3 runtimes.

-**Caution:** GD-CPP-Native is not the same as GD-Native. for loading the GD-CPP-Native DLLs the Resource-loading syntax (preload, load) is reused.

 ## New in build v.
-2018-7-10 ( Synch with maintenance release 3.05 )
+2018-8-10 ( Synch with 3.1 dev-master from 7.
+August 2018 )

-+ the build has been synchronized with 3.05-mt dev-master commit [e2b7a68](https://github.com/godotengine/godot/commit/e2b7a68db450d0d48d005719731619a49f96b7c8) v.
-10. July 2018
++ the build has been synchronized with 3.1 dev-master commit [9bd5315](https://github.com/godotengine/godot/commit/9bd5315d30be8cb162bd7fee6a7db17f65b5057d) v.
+7. August 2018

-+ the build is full modularized - The DLLs are self registering & initializing.
-Depending on the entries in Project-settings Godot core DLLs, like Visual-server.DLL, Audio-server.DLL, Scene_2d.DLL, Scene_3D.DLL and many others can be loaded.
-+ a new section **[preloaded_editor_module]** has been added, which lists dlls which are only loaded if the editor is started.

-+ new logging modes
-  + mode/visual_server
-  + mode/graphic_driver

 The latest build comes with new GD-Native DLLs which are in the subfolder ***gd-modules***: [Projects.7z](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/GD-Projects.7z) contains the test & demo projects edited to work with this build of Godot3-LSW